adrianoes/robotframework-expandtesting_api_and_web/README.md

 # Installation:

+- See [Node.js page](https://nodejs.org/en) and install the aforementioned Node.js version.
+Keep all the preferenced options as they are.
 - See [python page](https://www.python.org/downloads/) and download the latest Python stable version.
 Start the installation and check the checkboxes below:
   - :white_check_mark: Use admin privileges when installing py.exe
   - :white_check_mark: Add python.exe to PATH